mscamp/avis/README.md

 - [Flask](https://pypi.org/project/Flask) to accept HTTP requests on the local network (to control my smart home devices from my phone using the app [HTTP Shortcuts](https://github.com/Waboodoo/HTTP-Shortcuts) or from my laptops using [curl](https://github.com/curl/curl)).
 - [tinytuya](https://pypi.org/project/tinytuya) to control my smart home devices using the Tuya API.
 - [requests](https://pypi.org/project/requests) and [beautifulsoup4](https://pypi.org/project/beautifulsoup4) for web scraping.
-- [tgpt](https://github.com/aandrew-me/tgpt) to answer voice queries using a GPT model.
+- [tgpt](https://github.com/aandrew-me/tgpt) to answer voice queries using GPT-4o mini (provided by DuckDuckGo).
 - [mpv](https://github.com/mpv-player/mpv) to play audio.

 ## Privacy
 Voice recognition and audio recording are done **locally**.
-However, be aware that tgpt sends your queries to OpenGPT providers, and tinytuya sends API calls to Tuya servers, which are closed-source and proprietary, requiring you to create an account.
+However, be aware that tinytuya sends API calls to Tuya servers, which are closed-source and proprietary, requiring you to create an account.
 You can choose not to use AVIS to control smart home appliances if you prefer.
+The GPT model provider is DuckDuckGo, you can read about their privacy policy [here](https://duckduckgo.com/aichat/privacy-terms).

 ## Features
 - Answer generic questions.